 TOGAF 9 is an architecture framework developed and maintained by The Open Group Architecture Framework.
 It is a tool for assisting in the acceptance, production, use, and maintenance of architectures.
 It is based on an iterative process model supported by best practices and a reusable set of architectural assets.
 TOGAF 9 helps business units and IT departments with the architecture of the business, information, applications and technology.
 TOGAF 9 describes the world in terms of Business Architecture, Information System Architecture (subdivided into Data Architecture and Application Architecture) and Technology Architecture.
 The term “Enterprise Architecture” is used to denote all of the above-mentioned architectures, when they are in harmony with each other and the enterprise’s goals.
 And the term “Data Architecture” is the most relevant architecture for this article.

 BiSL, the Business Information Services Library, helps business units with the management of information and IT, from a demand and use perspective.
 BiSL comprises a process framework and examples (best practices) of how organizations have used the framework, and guidance on how to translate the model and best practices into an organization-specific way of working.
 The BiSL framework is structured in 23 processes describing strategic, management and operational activities related to Business Information Management.
-Business Information Management refers to the demand and use of information and related technology, not to supplying of IT services.
+Business Information Management refers to the demand and use of information and related technology, not supplying IT services.
 Demand and use are the business’ responsibility, as opposed to the responsibility of the IT department.

 The Trouble with Frameworks